bamlab/dev-standards/react-native/react-navigation/unmount-compoenent-on-page-change.mo.md

 );
 ```

-- Test a last time, your component should disapear at the begining of the page transition.
+- Test a last time, your component should disappear at the beginning of the page transition.